 - Deload phase: Active recovery and mental preparation

-By tailoring your periodization approach to the specific demands of your sport, you can ensure that you’re always training in a way that directly contributes to your competitive success.
+By tailoring your periodization approach to the specific demands of your sport, you can ensure that you’re always training in a way that directly feeds into your competitive success.

 Nutrition and Supplementation in Periodization Training

 No discussion of periodization training for maximizing strength and endurance would be complete without addressing the crucial role of nutrition.
-Your dietary needs will vary depending on the current phase of your training, and adjusting your nutrition accordingly can significantly enhance your adaptations.
+Your dietary needs will shift depending on the current phase of your training, and adjusting your nutrition accordingly can meaningfully enhance your adaptations.

-During high-volume phases, you may need to increase your caloric intake to support recovery and muscle growth.
-Conversely, during peaking phases or when focusing on body composition, you might need to be more mindful of your calorie balance.
+During high-volume phases, you may need to raise your caloric intake to support recovery and muscle growth.
+By contrast, during peaking phases or when focusing on body composition, you might need to keep a closer eye on your calorie balance.

 Key nutritional considerations for elite athletes include: